GrewalCreator/IntelliText/README.md

 ### To Do
 - Implement Server and move features to be processed in backend (some listed below)
-- Transfer AsyncStorage Data to Private, encrypted Database
+- Transfer AsyncStorage Data to Private encrypted Database
 - Send Logs to a third party tool

 #